 The key is to use the OAuth2 Implicit Grant Flow to access the GitLab API from a Pages site.
+Note that Implicit Grant Flow is generally considered insecure.

 Registering the application